pimusicbox/mopidy-musicbox-webclient/README.rst

 - Add application cache manifest file for quicker loads and to allow client devices to detect when local caches should be invalidated.
 - Use standard Mopidy mixer methods to mute / un-mute playback.
+- Mopidy-Musicbox-Webclient now requires at least Mopidy v1.1.0 or greater to be installed.

 **Fixes**